Doctor's Office (Plantersville, Alabama)

-The Doctor's Office was a historic professional office building in Plantersville, Dallas County, Alabama.
+The Doctor's Office was a historic professional office building in Plantersville, Dallas County, Alabama, United States.
 The one-story, wood-frame structure was built in a vernacular interpretation of Greek Revival architecture c.
 1850.
 The narrow main facade was three bays wide, with a pedimented one-story porch spanning the entire width.
 An entrance was situated in the middle bay, with a window to either side.
 The interior contained a single room.
 It was added to the National Register of Historic Places on January 29, 1987, as a part of the Plantersville Multiple Resource Area.